Close up of an albatross, sea bird, sitting on the ocean surface.

 Photo credit: Algalita

-Explore how plastic gets into and impacts ecosystems.
+Explore how plastic gets into and impacts ecosystems by analyzing evidence from photographs.

 Time Needed 30 to 60 minutes